 - - I remember you nutritionists recommend 2 to 3 fish portions a week for a balanced and healthy eating.

 - - Sardines are part of the group of oily fish (blue fish) rich in polyunsaturated fatty acids, particularly omega 3.
 In fact, omega-3 decreases the risk of thrombosis, protecting the body from cardiovascular disease, especially when there has already been a heart attack.

 In addition, sardine is a food rich in calcium (350mg per 100g of food) and is recommended to combat the processes of bone decalcification.

 - - I remember you my original home recipes can be made without salt.
 There is always a combination of flavors that substitutes salt.
-Other recipes If you want to surf easily our website look at green navigation bar on the top of the page!
+If you want to surf easily our website look at green navigation bar on the top of the page!

 What's the right wine for " Baked sardines, Sardinia-style " ?

 Wine can't be suggested for the presence of lemon juice.
 Match a beer with these baked sardines.